abishekdoff-design/A-Federated-Learning-Framework-for-Breast-Cancer-Histopathological-Image-Classification/README.md

 # Federated Learning Framework for Breast Cancer Histopathological Image Classification

 ## Project Overview
 This project presents a secure and scalable framework for the automated diagnosis of breast cancer from histopathological slides.
-By utilizing a **Federated Learning** approach, the system ensures medical data privacy by allowing models to be trained locally at different "nodes" (hospitals) without moving the original sensitive patient data to a central server.
+By utilizing a **Federated Learning** approach, the system ensures medical data privacy by allowing models to be trained locally at different "nodes" (Hospitals) without moving the original sensitive patient data to a central server.

 ## Technical Features
 - **User Authentication:** Secure Registration and Login system using SQLite3.